joshua-laughner/PECANS/docs/source/config_user_guide.rst

 * ``output_frequency`` - how often (in seconds) model output should be written.
 This does not need to be a multiple of the time step, the model will write output if the time since the last output file is greater than this number.
 This does mean that if this is *not* a multiple of the time step that the spacing between files may be inconsistent
+* ``output_path`` - where to save the output files.
+If not given, defaults to the current directory.

 Domain
 ------